Skip to content

 • Not human-dependent — Scales infinitely via AI

 The pattern is generalizable.
 Any complex project can embed AI tutor instructions.
 Any AI assistant can execute them.
-Any user can get a personalized, hands-on guided tour.
+Any user can get hands-on guidance.

 But the deeper lesson is about working with AI effectively: